 All hearings shall be limited to argument only unless the IRP Panel determines that a the party seeking to present witness testimony has demonstrated that such testimony is: (1) necessary for a fair resolution of the claim; (2) necessary to further the PURPOSES OF THE IRP; and (3) considerations of fairness and furtherance of the PURPOSES OF THE IRP outweigh the time and financial expense of witness testimony and cross examination.

-All evidence, including witness statements, must be submitted in writing [X] days in advance of any hearing.
+All evidence, including witness statements, must be submitted in writing 15 days in advance of any hearing.

 With due regard to Bylaw Section 4.3(s), the IRP PANEL retains responsibility for determining the timetable for the IRP proceeding.
-Any violation of the IRP PANEL’s timetable may result in the assessment of costs pursuant to Section 10 of these Updated Supplementary Procedures.
+Any violation of the IRP PANEL’s timetable may result in the assessment of costs pursuant to Section 10 of these Interim Supplementary Procedures.

 Written Statements

 The initial written submissions of the parties shall not exceed 25 pages each in argument, double-spaced and in 12-point font.
-All necessary and available evidence in support of the Claimant’s Claim(s) should be part of the initial written submission.
+All necessary and available evidence in support of the CLAIMANT’S Claim(s) should be part of the initial written submission.
 Evidence will not be included when calculating the page limit.
 The parties may submit expert evidence in writing, and there shall be one right of reply to that expert evidence.
 The IRP PANEL may request additional written submissions from the party seeking review, the Board, the Supporting Organizations, or from other parties.

+In addition, the IRP PANEL may grant a request for additional written submissions from any person or entity admitted as a party or as an amicus upon the showing of a compelling basis for such request.
+In the event the IRP PANEL grants a request for additional written submissions, any such additional written submission shall not exceed 15 pages, double-spaced and in 12-point font.

 Consolidation, Intervention, and Joinder